 Tip #3: Data has a significant impact on the customer experience and lowering your cost to deliver customer success

 As we migrate solutions to the cloud, the handoff between what is sold and what is delivered is more important than ever.
 We are also learning that outcomes continue to evolve as the partnership with our customers evolves.
 Our customers EXPECT just to know this and delivery on these changing outcomes.
 We must be aware of how products are USED and we must use end customer feedback to deliver insights that allow our customers to rapidly shift their strategies.
 It is important to leverage usage data or things like usage (TLUs) to drive the customer journey.
-Learn more in our blog on creating a data-driven revenue lifecycle.

 Tip #4: Continuously innovate to improve products, services and processes to lower the cost to serve, while simultaneously growing revenue faster

 Customer success is not a set it and forget it strategy.
 As technology is changing the market faster than ever before, you must innovate continuously to keep up.
 This is only possible if you are utilizing the right performance metrics.
 Measuring churn or customer retention is a lagging indicator.
 Sure, it is very important, but it can only tell you that there is a problem, not where the problem is in the customer journey.
 Your customer health score is critical to facilitate innovation in customer success.
 And yet, many companies continue to rely on a red, yellow and green traffic light indicator.
-Learn more in our blog on creating customer health scores that work.

 How quickly is the customer getting value from your product and/or services?
 Have all deployment/implementation milestones been met and on-time?